Ways to Save Energy this Summer

 - If the filters in your air conditioner, dishwasher and washing machine and your fan blades are dirty, if your freezer needs a defrosting, or if your air con needs servicing,

 You can also have your consumption assessed by a professional.
 Aside from detailing your energy consumption, they also make recommendations to help you save energy.
+Choosing the right electrician becomes crucial in such a case.

 # 2: Use Energy-Efficient Appliances